HashimAbdirahim/startup-website/README.md

 # startup-website

-Created a setup startup page using HTML, CSS, and Bootstrap.
+Created a example startup page using HTML, CSS, and Bootstrap.